 Great Barrier Reef

-Take a vintage train ride to discover pristine rainforest full of waterfalls and exotic plants.
+Take a vintage train ride to discover pristine rainforest full of waterfalls and exotic plants of the city.
 The Kuranda Scenic Railway weaves through the Barron Gorge National Park, rises with mountains and dips towards ravines.
 It’s a thrilling ride that brings you close to orchids, 800 types of tree, and exotic palms.
-Go above 300 metres on a ride that’s like no other.

 The Tjapukai Aboriginal Cultural Park celebrates the oldest living culture in the world.
 Australia’s diverse Aboriginal heritage dates back over 40,000 years.
 Learn how to “shake a leg” by participating in performances from the Djabugay corroborees.
 Enjoy a traditional dinner and settle in by the fire for “dreamtime stories.”
 The Bama people will offer to paint your face linking you to the ancient land.
 Let the haunting sounds of the didgeridoo lead you.

-The world’s largest living organism, the Great Barrier Reef is a world underwater.
+An unmissable stop on any Cairns holiday is the world’s largest living organism, the Great Barrier Reef – a magical world underwater.
 With over 2,900 reefs that stretch 1,400 miles, discover the clownfish famed in the movie Finding Nemo in this natural wonder of the world.
 Dive into the Coral Sea and move along a reef that’s the size of 70 million football fields to see the 1,500--or more--plant and animal species that make their home there.

 Beyond the fanning leaves of the Daintree Rainforest, where sunlight bursts through a place unaffected by artificial structures, is 450 square miles of jungle.
 Hiking and zip-lining are two popular activities in a place unaffected by artificial interference.
 Thousands of bird species and 12,000 types of insects ensure that as you step over giant branches and push through hanging vine, you’ll be asking your tour guide nature questions at every turn.

-At Port Douglas, enjoy a five-star meal and weniki tiki cocktail by the water after a day spent at Four Mile Beach.
+At Port Douglas, enjoy a five-star meal and a Weniki Tiki cocktail by the water after a day spent at Four Mile Beach.
 In this glam setting of yachts, spas, and cafes.
 Lean back and relax in a balmy tropical climate that attracts visitors year-round.
 Spend the night under the stars to dream up your next adventure.

 Walk between saltwater lagoons on the Cairns Esplanade boardwalk.
 Several live music venues provide entertainment day or night.
 Enjoy good conversation, honest grub, and a local beer before taking in a fire show.
 If in for the weekend enjoy a market that features arts and crafts made locally, and colourful characters such as the famous butterfly man.